angular/angular/adev/src/content/tutorials/first-app/steps/03-HousingLocation/README.md

     ng serve
     </docs-code>

-    Note: This step is only for your local environment!
+    NOTE: This step is only for your local environment!

 1. Open a browser and navigate to `http://localhost:4200` to find the application.
 1. Confirm that the app builds without error.